lewonade/mediashare-channelpoints/README.md

   >npm install

+4. Open the Code in Visual Studio and follow the instructions.

 4. Start the development server:

   >npm run serve

-5. Access the application in a web browser at the provided URL.

-6. Connect the application to OBS and configure the stream settings.
+5. Connect the locally hostet (localhost:8080) application to OBS and configure the stream settings.

-7. Use Twitch chat commands to control the YouTube playback in OBS.
+6. Use Twitch chat commands to control the YouTube playback in OBS.

+   >!skip
+   >!pause
+   >!resume